jordanconway/runner-determinator-pid-controller/README.md

   - Output limits (0-100%) to prevent extreme adjustments
   - Automatic shutdown if budget is exceeded
 - **Persistence**: Maintains PID state between runs for smooth operation
 - **Comprehensive Logging & Error Handling**: Improved error logging and consistent error handling for all API calls.
-Logs are written to both the console and a rotating log file ('controller.log').
+Logs are written to both the console and a rotating log file ('controller.log')
+- **Code Quality**: Fully compliant with pylint standards, including proper line length limits, no trailing whitespace, and optimized control flow

 ## TODO